prateekrastogi/consert.frontend/docs/general/commands.md

 npm run build
 ```

-Preps your app for deployment (does not run tests).
-Optimizes and minifies all files, piping them to the `build` folder.
+Preps your app for deployment.
+Optimizes and minifies all files, piping them to
+a folder called `build`.
 Upload the contents of `build` to your web server to
 see your work live!

 ## Testing